Freeze-Dried Games Pack: Games for More than Two Players

 Verish' Ne Verish'

 For a 2/3 player game, remove 2s through 5s.
 Remove one random card from the deck.
 Deal the remainder out.
 Each turn, play one to three cards face-down and announce them (eg. "two sevens").
+You may lie.
 The next player either accepts or challenges; if they accept, they take their turn, naming the same card rank; if they challenge, played cards are revealed, the loser draws the discard pile, may optionally discard a single four-of-a-kind, and play continues to the loser's left, naming any rank.
 Retire when your hand's empty; last player remaining loses.

 Pick any medium (coins, words, drawn shapes, etc) for constructing small, unambiguous "koans".
 The Master picks a secret rule (eg. "a circle surrounds a square"), and builds one koan that fits the rule and one that doesn't, marking which is which.
 Students take turns to: build a koan, and optionally call for all Students to privately guess whether it fits the rule.
 The Master marks whether the koan fits, correct guesses earn 1 point.
 On your turn, you may spend 1 point to guess the rule; if wrong, the Master builds a koan that disproves it; otherwise you win.